Lately there has been many threads about "Will These Wheels Fit My Car", "Wheel Fitment?", etc.

 assuming you have a 245-40/18 tire from factory, its about a diameter of 25.7 inches. with the new tire specs 235-30/18, the diameter is about 23.7 inches so thats about 2iches of extra wheel gap space from the top of the tire to the bottom of the fender. on another note A3, that tire size does not exist but i still did the math for ya :thumbup:

-Current Ride Height/Projected Ride Height: Stock TTS Height
+Current Ride Height: Stock TTS

 I thought I had my mind set on the BBS LM's but the VMR VB3's really caught my eye.